LAST UPDATED · JUNE 2026

 Licensing index

-The licensing index tracks open-source and open-weight model pricing across all distribution channels globally, measuring the cost advantage of open-source inference relative to the broader market.
+The licensing index tracks open-source and open-weight models, text and multimodal, per 1,000 tokens across all distribution channels globally, measuring the cost advantage of open-source inference relative to the broader market.

 AIPI OSS GLB